rgomide/react-native-web-lessons/04-building-reusable-components/README.md

 ## Exercise

 Modify the current project to render the `score` prop in `ImageDetail` component.
-Also, organize the `ImageDetail` component layout to match the image bellow.

 ![](../assets/2022-09-29-14-58-43.png)